About Some Use Cases For This Tool

 You want to travel to a meeting, and need to make a good case why you need to meet in person.
 Show your Project Gather assessment to your manager.
 Even better, get your manager and the person you're meeting with to assess the meeting.

-About the Project Gather Tool
+About the Project Gather Prototype

 The underlying algorithms are based on proprietary research conducted by tClara LLC using results of a survey of 172 U.S. business managers and executives conducted in September 2020.
 The survey focused on their assessment of 20 meeting risks present in virtual and in-person meetings of small groups.
 Examples of these meeting risks include lost attention, poor leadership, insufficient building of trust and reluctance to ask difficult questions.